-It’s mid summer, 2017.
-I am mostly retired, have hit 75, and yet still I am playing “WHAT ARE THEY READING?”
+It’s spring, 2018.
+I am mostly retired, have hit 76, and yet still I am playing “WHAT ARE THEY READING?”
 Instead of writing a book*, I decided to make my “notes” available, via Internet, to anybody.
 And instead of marketing, I have used word-of-mouth or touch-of-keyboard to spread awareness.
 I have posted 190 articles in over eight years since March 2005.
-In the past four years since June of 2012, when I moved my site to WordPress, they’ve been downloaded 966,236 times.
+In the past four years since June of 2012, when I moved my site to WordPress, they’ve been downloaded 1,039,000 times.
+Gee!

 The top read articles seem to be becoming a fairly steady set.
-The very “top of the top” is that article on What to do when he/she leaves.
-I imagine that three months 5,344 hurting people came here, while their partners, 5,344 also hurting people, were elsewhere.
+At the “top” are now two articles.
+One is that article on What to do when he/she leaves.
+I imagine that three months 3,452 hurting people came here, while their partners, 3,452 also hurting people, were elsewhere.
+But a new article has reached beyond it, What to do when he/she won’t talk to you.
+Seems to me that people are beginning to be more accurate and sensitive to what is going wrong.
 Thanks to all of you.

 While I’ve been sharing and watching what people do with my writings I have come to certain simple conclusions.

 He/she leaves you cuz the relationship you have with them “sucks” – for them.
 And it has probably been “sucky” for some time.
 If it takes someone leaving to get your attention, so be it.
 Get to work and learn quickly.
 Fix it.

 Do not rush your partner.
 Do not let your partner rush you.
 Develop a pace in talking and doing that is easy for both of you.
 Make sure you develop easy skills of being together and being apart.